Bird nest removal by a master chimney sweep in Tunbridge Wells, Tonbridge, Crowborough and Sevenoaks in Kent

 - You notice a nasty odour coming from your fireplace.
 Birds are not the cleanest of critters and if one dies it would decompose producing an unpleasant smell.

-To remove a birds nest from your chimney James the sweep will charge £100 for the first hour of work and then £60 per hour after that if the job is particularly complicated.
+To remove a bird’s nest from your chimney I charge £100 for the first hour of work and then £60 per hour after that if the job is particularly complicated.
+The bird nest removal cost includes a smoke test and a certificate of chimney sweeping.
 Please note that the bird’s nest is always left with the householder for disposal.

-Nesting birds are protected under the law and it is an offence to destroy or remove a nest while the birds are still nesting.
-Nests can only be checked and removed after the nesting season has finished, from the end of August.
-However, by law, under the GL35 licence, in the interests of public health and safety James the sweep is entitled to remove a jackdaw nest if the birds pose a risk to human health or increase the risk of accidents.
+Nesting birds are protected under the law, and it is an offence to destroy or remove a nest while the birds are still nesting, this also includes the building stage of a nest.
+Nests can only be checked and removed when the birds have clearly left the nest or after the nesting season has finished, from the end of August.
+The law does provide exceptions when there is a risk.
+Under the GL35 licence, in the interests of public health I can remove a jackdaw nest if the birds pose a risk to human health or increase the risk of accidents.

-If you suspect you have a bird’s nest in your chimney call James today on 07587 134589 for help and advice on its removal.
+If you suspect you have a bird’s nest in your chimney call me, James the sweep on 07587 134589 for help and advice on its removal.